Off’nes Fenster präsentiert

 Und ich tu’ einfach weiterflennen

-Now of a sudden my heavy heart sinks.
+Abrupt!
+Of a sudden my heart feels heavy

 The sight of twilight birds on the wing